Last Updated on March 14, 2021

 Lateral traction is applied to the abducted arm, which is then gradually brought back into extension.
 The clavicle usually reduces with an audible snap or pop, and it is almost always stable.

-Operative treatment of posterior strernoclavicular dislocation should be undertaken when the dislocation is not reducible because most adult patients cannot tolerate posterior displacement of the clavicle into the mediastinum.
+Operative treatment of posterior sternoclavicular dislocation should be considered when the dislocation is not reducible.

 The surgery involves the reduction and augmentation of joint ligaments by the use of tissue such as fascia lata or subclavius tendon.

 Other described procedures are osteotomy, arthrodesis, and resection of the medial end of the clavicle.

 - Dhawan R, Singh RA, Tins B, Hay SM.
 Sternoclavicular joint.
 Shoulder Elbow.
 2018 Oct.
 10 (4):296-305.

 - Hellwinkel JE, McCarty EC, Khodaee M. Sports-related sternoclavicular joint injuries.
 Phys Sportsmed.
 2019 Sep.
 47 (3):253-261.

 - Sernandez H, Riehl J. Sternoclavicular Joint Dislocation: A Systematic Review and Meta-analysis.
 J Orthop Trauma.
 2019 Jul.
 33 (7):e251-e255.